gauravalgo/CLove/README.md

 Features
 ========
 - Lua scripting language
+- Easy to learn and use api
 - Cross Platform
 - Powerful Batch system
-- Image loader & manipulation & drawing
+- Image loader & drawing
+- Image creation from scratch or from a template & save(png,bmp,tga)
 - Sound loader & playing (Vorbis and Wav)
 - Primitives drawing
 - Filesystem functions